LGBTQ rights in the United States: Census and other data collection

-Early on, the Trump administration interrupted the government's efforts to begin counting LGBT-identified people.
+Early on, the Trump administration interrupted the government's efforts to begin counting LGBTQ-identified people.
 In March 2017, the U.S. Census Bureau released its proposed questions for the 2020 census (the census is conducted once every ten years) and the American Community Survey (conducted annually).
 For the first time ever, the proposed questions covered topics about sexual orientation and gender identity.
 However, the questions were immediately retracted.
 The Census Bureau claimed that the topic had been included "inadvertently" (in fact, it was included because nearly 80 members of Congress had asked for it the previous year).
 The Census Bureau added: "This topic is not being proposed to Congress for the 2020 Census or American Community Survey.
 The report has been corrected."

 Ultimately, questions about same-sex relationships were added back into the census, but this limited approach doesn't offer a way to attribute lesbian, gay, or bisexual identity to those who are not currently in any relationship or who are in a different-sex relationship, nor can it attribute transgender identity to anyone.
 The same month, the Trump administration released a draft of the annual National Survey of Older Americans Act Participants (NSOAAP), administered by Department of Health and Human Services (HHS).
 Questions about sexual orientation and gender identity added in 2014 were removed from the 2017 draft.
 In April 2019, HHS indicated their intention to stop asking foster youth, parents and guardians to self-report sexual orientation to the Adoption and Foster Care Analysis and Reporting System.